 What Is A Line Chart?

-A line chart is a type of graph that displays information as a series of data points, called ‘markers,’ connected by straight line segments, typically used to visualize trends over time or comparisons between datasets.
+A line chart is a type of data visualization that displays information as a series of data points called ‘markers’ connected by straight lines.
+It’s often used to track changes over intervals of time, making it ideal for showing trends like sales metrics, financial forecasting, or any form of trend analysis.

 Line Chart Example